 What is CLASS?

-Cloud adoption is still in its early stages across R&E in the U.S. Researchers and IT support teams struggle with not only the challenges of navigating multiple cloud platforms and the pace of change of these platforms, but also in transitioning their workflows to take advantage of continually evolving cloud capabilities.
+Cloud adoption is still in its early stages across U.S. R&E Institutions.
+Researchers and technology and cyberinfrastructure teams struggle with not only the challenges of navigating multiple cloud platforms and the pace of change of these platforms, but also in transitioning their workflows to take advantage of a multi-cloud environment.
 These needs are more acute as work becomes increasingly distributed and crosses the boundaries of individual research labs, institutions, and scholarly domains.

-Members and participants in the Internet2 community are interested in addressing this collaboratively, sharing lessons learned and best practices.
-Our community has recognized that the challenge is larger than any one institution or researcher -- there is a need for cloud providers, institutions, and Internet2 to come together to address these challenges and support these issues collectively.
+Members and participants in the Internet2 community are interested in addressing these challenges collaboratively, sharing lessons learned and best practices.
+Our community has recognized that the challenge is larger than any one institution or researcher — there is a need for cloud providers, institutions, and Internet2 to come together to address these challenges and support these issues collectively.

-CLASS is driven by higher education members' most compelling needs as they navigate planning for the impacts of COVID-19 and the uncertainty for research continuity over the coming academic year.
+CLASS is driven by higher education members’ most compelling needs as they navigate planning for the impacts of COVID-19 and the uncertainty for research continuity over the coming academic year.
 Even before the pandemic, data-driven discovery was impacting all aspects of research computing and data.
-Now cloud computing has become important component in supporting these important new research opportunities, as well as the resiliency of research computing and data on campuses.
+Cloud computing is an increasingly important component in supporting these important new research opportunities, as well as the resiliency of research computing and data on campuses.

 What are the goals for the CLASS pilot program?

-- Exploration and creation of a continuous training model for cloud computing with research computing and data professionals across disciplines;
+- Work with partners to create a continuous training model for cloud computing with research computing and data professionals across disciplines;

 - Sharing and accelerating the adoption of emerging best practices in research computing and data in the cloud across the R&E community; and